CareBoo/Reject/README.md

 # Reject
-An IoC Framework built on top of Unity's serialization system.
+An "Editor"-time IoC Framework built on top of Unity's serialization system.
+Inject your favorite classes into the components of a Scene, Prefab, or your whole project.

 ## WIP
 Please come back again!